ksu-cs-textbooks/cis526/content/02-http/05-uris-and-urls.md

 __path:__ The path refers to the path to the desired resource on the server.
 It consists of segments separated by forward slashes (`/`).

-__query:__ The query consists of optional collection of key-value pairs (expressed as key:value), separated by ampersands (`&`), and proceeded by a question mark (`?`).
+__query:__ The query consists of optional collection of key-value pairs (expressed as key:value), separated by ampersands (`&`), and preceded by a question mark (`?`).
 The query string is used to supply modifiers to the requested resource (for example, applying a filter or searching for a term).

 __fragment:__ The fragment is an optional string proceeded by a hashtag (`#`).
 It identifies a portion of the resource to retrieve.
 It is most often used to auto-scroll to a section of an HTML document, and also for navigation in some single-page web applications.